Junwu302/PLM-ARG/README.md

 ## 3. Code usage
 ### 1) Predicting ARG with the pretrained models
 ### 2) Retraining the models
-You need to make sure that your fasta file header follows this schema:\n `>gene_id|source|arg_category|arg_name|arg_group`
+You need to make sure that your fasta file header follows this schema:\
+`>gene_id|source|arg_category|arg_name|arg_group`
 ## 4. Web server
 We have released a web service to process gene sequence or predicted ORF using HiARG.
 You can find the website at http://www.unimd.org/HiARG HiARG takes the gene sequence or predicted ORF as the input and output including both the resistance categories (if the query was classified as ARG) and the corresponding probability.